Delicious Southern food in Gatlinburg

 Pancake Pantry

-The original, operating since 1960.
-Lines form early but move fast.
-Their Austrian apple walnut pancakes and Caribbean pancakes with coconut rum sauce are legendary.
-Worth the wait.
+The original, operating since 1960 as Tennessee's first pancake house.
+Lines form early but move fast thanks to their efficient seating system.
+Their Austrian apple walnut pancakes with warm cider sauce and Caribbean pancakes drizzled with coconut rum sauce are legendary.
+The buckwheat and the crepes are also standouts.
+Worth every minute of the wait.
 Read our complete Pancake Pantry guide →

 Downtown Gatlinburg $$ Opens 7 AM